 Judge Serrette is a member of the Court of Appeals Standing Committee on Pro Bono Legal Services, a Commissioner on Maryland’s Access to Justice Commission, and a vice-chair of the Maryland Judicial Conference Domestic Law Committee, where she co-chairs the Special Status Workgroup, focusing on issues confronting undocumented children in our courts.
 Judge Serrette also served as the Maryland chapter president of the National Association of Women Judges, where she is a co-chair of the Juvenile Justice and Child Welfare Committee, and a steering committee member of the annual Maryland Correctional Institution for Women Re-entry Conference, which she co-founded in 2008.

 Judge Serrette is an active member of the bar and has served in many elected leadership positions including board member of the Prince George’s County Bar Association, and president of the Prince George’s County chapter of the Maryland Women’s Bar Association.
 Judge Serrette frequently serves as faculty for the Maryland Judicial College, and for bar associations and judiciaries locally, nationally, and internationally.
 She is on the editorial board of Family Court Review, and has authored several legal articles on family law and juvenile justice.

 Throughout her career, Judge Serrette has been the recipient of numerous awards for her expertise, commitment to justice, and service to the community.
 In 2019, she was the recipient of the Maryland Legal Services Corporations (MLSC) Arthur W. Machen, Jr. Award, presented to an attorney or judge who has demonstrated extraordinary commitment to increasing access to justice and improving the civil legal services delivery system for low-income Marylanders.
-Judge Serrette’s other accolades include the Prince George’s County Bar Association’s Distinguished Service Award, Prince George’s County Human Trafficking Task Force Leadership Award (2018), the Prince George’s County Department of Family Services’ Innovative Partner Award (2015), and the ACLU, Prince George’s County Chapter’s Advocate of Justice Award (2004).
-Judge Serrette was also the recipient of the Maryland’s Women’s Law Center Rosalyn Bell Award (2014), and the National Association of Women Judges’ Edna G. Parker Award.
+Judge Serrette’s other accolades include the Prince George’s County Bar Association’s Distinguished Service Award, Prince George’s County Human Trafficking Task Force Leadership Award, the Prince George’s County Department of Family Services’ Innovative Partner Award, and the ACLU, Prince George’s County Chapter’s Advocate of Justice Award.
+She was also the recipient of the Maryland’s Women’s Law Center Rosalyn Bell Award, and the National Association of Women Judges’ Edna G. Parker Award.
 Judge Serrette is a recipient of the Daily Record Leadership on Law Award and has been named by the Daily Record as one of Maryland’s Top 100 Women.